Bmi Doctors

 The Significance of Names: More Than Just Words

-• Avoiding Duplication: Recognizing that different brand names might refer to the same generic drug can prevent inadvertent overdosing or drug duplication.
+• Safety First: Recognizing different brand names for the same drug prevents accidental overdosing or duplication.

 Nomenclature and Beyond